-- Approve or deny all text amendments to the Zoning Ordinance; - 2.
-Take final action to approve or deny subdivision applications; - 3.
-Hear appeals of the Planning Commission's decision regarding conditional use permits; - 4.
-Hear and take final action on all variances; - 5.
-All amendments to the text of the Zoning Ordinance, zoning district map, all conditional use permits and all variances shall be approved or disapproved by the Board of Township Supervisors following a public hearing and with consideration given to the recommendations of the Zoning Administrator.
+- 1. Approve or deny all text amendments to the Zoning Ordinance; - 2.
+Review and comment all subdivision applications; - 3.
+Hear and take final action on all variances: - 4.
+Approve or Deny all amendments to the text of the Zoning Ordinance, zoning district map, conditional use permits, and variances, following a public hearing and with consideration given to the recommendations of the Zoning Administrator.